 If it is determined that there is no active case, the child support worker must notify the custodial parent via notice A234 from WORD in METSS of the noncustodial parent's application.
-A IV-D application and child support pamphlets will be sent with the notice to the custodial parent.
-The custodial parent must complete the application for child support services and agree to cooperate or show "good cause" for MDHS not to accept the noncustodial parent's application.
+A IV- D application and child support pamphlets will be sent with the notice to the custodial parent.
+The custodial parent must complete the application for child support services and agree to cooperate or show "good cause" for DFO not to accept the noncustodial parent's application.

 The custodial parent does not have to pay the application fee.
-The custodial parent will have 10 days from the date of the notification letter to respond in writing to MDHS.
-Should the custodial parent of the notice, MDHS will proceed with the noncustodial parent's application.
+The custodial parent will have 10 days from the date of the notification letter to respond in writing to DFO.
+Should the custodial parent not respond to the notice, DFO will proceed with the noncustodial parent's application.
 If the custodial parent substantiates good cause, the noncustodial parent's case will be closed.
 In either of these two situations, the noncustodial parent's application fee is not refunded.